jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/locations.md

-the title, on the far left, is the **Total Risk Exposure (CVSSF)** represents how much the vulnerability to exposure (CVSSF) of the group is contributing.
+the title, on the far left, is the **Total Risk Exposure (CVSSF)** represents how much the vulnerability to exposure of the group is contributing.

 ![total risk cvssf](https://res.cloudinary.com/fluid-attacks/image/upload/v1673911339/docs/web/vulnerabilities/management/risk_cvssf.png)